Get started with the Google Assistant on your watch

 Note: The "OK Google" detection uses a small amount of battery power.
 To save a little more battery, turn this feature off.
 Learn more about how to improve your battery life.

 If you have Internet-connected devices such as thermostats, lights, or switches that work with Google, you can control your home using the Google Assistant.
 Learn how to connect devices to your Google Assistant.

-Once you've set up the home device, to connect Android Wear to your Google Assistant:
+Once you've set up the home device, to connect your watch to your Google Assistant:

-- On your phone, open the Android Wear app .
+- On your phone, open the Wear OS by Google app .

 - Tap Settings .